ABI-Software/ABIBook/PMR/PMR-downloading-viewing.rst

 .. figure:: /PMR/images/PMR-sessionexample1.png
    :align: center

    An OpenCell session.
-Objects such as membrane channels in the diagram can be clicked on, sitching on and off the graph traces displaying their values.
+Objects such as membrane channels in the diagram can be clicked - this will toggle the graph traces displaying the values for those objects.